prakhar-gupta8/INMAS-python-workshop/README.md

 | **6.
 Final Project** | 22 | Project 22 |

 All learning notebooks are written with the RISE extension allowing to follow the material through slides.
 These notebooks start with the letter *N*.
-Each of these notebooks have associated exercises stored in notebooks starting with the letter *X* and with the same sequence number and title.
+Each of these notebooks have an associated exercise notebook named with the starting letter *X* and with the same sequence number and title.
 Exercise notebooks are not written with the RISE extension, except for the first one (00).
+They are meant to be completed by the student in normal viewing mode.

-These notebooks are anticipated to be read with the *classic* Jupyter Notebook, i.e., not JupyterLab nor Google's Colab.
+All notebooks are anticipated to be read with the *classic* Jupyter Notebook, i.e., not JupyterLab nor Google's Colab.
 This is because the RISE extension is still not fully functional and debugged on these platforms.

 ### Credits